linas/i370-bigfoot/docker/i370-bigfoot/scripts/examples/README.md

 * Note that `r14` is the link register; it contains the location that the C code returns to, after exiting.
 Comare the value here to that visible in `i370-ibm-linux-objdump -D kernel-demo`.
 * Examine the system RAM.
-The `u 10` command will disassemble RAM starting at hex address 0x10.
-The `r 180` will show RAM at location 0x180; this particular location was used to assemble the PSW after returning from C.
+The `r 0.ff` command will show the initial PSW, and the text strings before the first executable insn.
+The first insn is `basr 15,0` and its at approx address 0xa4.
+The `u a4` command will disassemble RAM starting at that address.
+Another interesting location is at 0x180; this is a scratch area used to construct the final halt PSW that goes into disabled wait; its the one that runs after returning from C. See `SCRATCH` and `HALT` in `ipl-to-c.S`.
+The stackframe can be examined with `r 1000.17f`.
-  Look at `SCRATCH` and `HALT` in `ipl-to-c.S`.
-View the stackframe with `r 1000.17f`.
   Note the values 0x33 and 0x44 at 0x1128: these are the arguments passed to the called subroutine.
 Note assorted saved registers in the stackgrame.
 * Use `sysclear` to reset the system (if desired).
 This will clear the PSW and the GPRs.